Self Insurance - Workers' Compensation

 - Certified, independently audited financial statements 90 days after fiscal year end;

-Failure to meet any of the reporting or security deposit requirements may result in termination of the employer's status as a self-insurer.
+Failure to meet any of the reporting or security deposit requirements may result in termination of the employer’ status as a self-insurer.

-A self-insurer who has discontinued business in New York State, or has arranged for the payment of compensation by alternate methods (State Insurance Fund or carrier coverage), may terminate their status as a self-insurer at any time.
+A self-insurer who has discontinued business in New York State, or has arranged for the payment of compensation by alternate methods (NYSIF or insurance carrier coverage), may terminate their status as a self-insurer at any time by notifying the Office of Self-Insurance.
 The Board will maintain a security deposit for the inactive self-insured employer until all claims have been finally adjudicated and fully paid, all expenses and assessments have been paid, and until such time as the Board determines there is no future liability.